brikrey67/ruby-oop/readme.md

 let harry = new User('Harry', 'Potter')
 ```

-With our JS instance, we can call `harry.fullName()` and get back the concatinated full name.
+With our JS instance, we can call `harry.fullName()` and get back the concatenated full name.

 We can also access the properties on `harry` using dot notation: `harry.firstName` and `harry.lastName`